Frequently asked questions on Microsoft Q&A.

 What are the major benefits of Microsoft Q&A versus MSDN and TechNet forums?

 Microsoft Q&A uses the same user authentication as Microsoft Docs and Learn content for a more consistent experience across the platform.
 This integrated experience allows us to better prioritize and answer questions, and give users clearer paths between documentation, learning content, and answers.
-Microsoft Q&A also offers a much better set of permissions that equips our moderators with improved tools to keep a healthy engagement on the site.
+Microsoft Q&A also offers a much better set of permissions that equips our moderators with improved tools to insure healthy engagement on the site.

 What are the major benefits of Microsoft Q&A versus Stack Overflow?

 Stack Overflow has specific criteria about what questions are appropriate for the community whereas Microsoft Q&A has an open policy regarding this, where all questions about Microsoft technologies are welcomed.
 More importantly, via Microsoft Q&A we can create unique experiences that allow us to provide the highest level of support for our customers.
 It is hard to get a full picture of the customer who is asking a question on Stack Overflow.
-But on Microsoft Q&A we can connect the asker to their actual product usage and support contract.
-This enable new opportunities to offer the highest quality support.
+However, on Microsoft Q&A we can connect the asker to their actual product usage and support contract.
+This enables new opportunities to offer the highest quality support.

 What is the difference between Microsoft Q&A and Microsoft Tech Community?